ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 #### View matching

-When matching views using custom services, the services must be now tagged with `ezpublish.matcher.view`.
+When matching views using custom services, the services must be now tagged with `ezpublish.view.matcher`.
 The matching must be configured in the following way:

 ``` yaml